Peshawari Kadhai Gosht Recipe

 Goat Mutton – Use bone-in goat mutton from the leg or shoulder of the goat for the best flavor.

-Ghee – This dish is cooked in ghee which gives it a fabulous taste.
-Do not reduce the quantity of ghee and do not cook it in oil.
+Ghee – This dish is cooked in ghee, which gives it a rich, delicious flavor.
+Do not reduce the quantity of ghee, and do not cook it in oil.

 Tomatoes – Use fresh ripe tomatoes for the best flavor.